Miami-Dade Sheriff's Office: History

 The Dade County Sheriff's Office was created in 1836 to serve the newly created County of Dade, which originally consisted of the area comprising the present-day counties of Miami-Dade, Broward, Palm Beach and Martin.
 In the early years, the entire area was policed by as few as three deputies on horseback, and Dade's sheriffs were appointed by the governor.
 In 1899, the office of the sheriff became an elected position.
 By 1915, the jurisdiction area had been reduced to its present size of approximately 2,139 square miles.

 In 1957, the metropolitan form of government was established, and the Dade County Sheriff's Office was subsequently renamed the Public Safety Department.
 The Public Safety Department's organizational structure, as determined by the metropolitan charter, included responsibility for police and fire protection, the jail and stockade, civil defense, animal control, and motor vehicle inspection.
 In 1960, the Public Safety Department also assumed responsibility for police operations at the Port of Miami and Miami International Airport.
 By 1966, the Public Safety Department had approximately 850 sworn officers in its ranks.
 That year, a long-standing controversy over the selection/election procedure for choosing a county sheriff was resolved by voter mandate.
 Subsequently, non-elected sheriffs were appointed by the county manager as "Director of the Public Safety Department and Sheriff of Metropolitan Dade County."

 In 1973, the responsibility for running the county's jails was transferred to the newly created Department of Corrections and Rehabilitation.
 By that year, the Public Safety Department had also been divested of all other non-police responsibilities to concentrate entirely on law enforcement services.
-In July 1981, the Public Safety Department was renamed the Metropolitan-Dade Police Department.
+In July 1981, the Public Safety Department was renamed the Metro-Dade Police Department.
 In September 1997, voters decided to change the county's name to Miami-Dade County.
 As such, the department was renamed as the Miami-Dade Police Department the following December.